-Level One: Instructor
+Level One: Between Parties

-The instructor will try to resolve the matter between the student and the instructor by meeting with the student and talking with them.
+The student will try to resolve the matter with the party in question.

-Level Two: Program Director
+Level Two: Director of Student Support

-If the student does not agree or is dissatisfied with the solution suggested by the instructor then she or he can take the matter to the Program Director.
-The Program Director will meet with the student and try to resolve the matter.
+If the student does not agree or is dissatisfied with the solution of Level One, then she or he can take the matter to the Director of Student Support.
+The Director of Student Support will meet with the student and try to resolve the matter.

-Level Three: Compliance Director
+Level Three: President

-If the student does not agree or is dissatisfied with the solution suggested by the Program Director then she or he can take the matter to the Compliance Director.
-The student must submit the grievance to the Compliance Director in writing.
-Upon the receipt of the written grievance, the Compliance Director has to meet with the student or the grievant within 5 business days of receipt of the written complaint.
-The Compliance Director shall provide with a written answer to the grievance within the next 5 business days of the receipt of the application.
+If the student does not agree or is dissatisfied with the solution suggested by the Director of Student Support, then she or he can take the matter to the President.
+The student must submit the grievance to the President in writing.
+Upon the receipt of the written grievance, the President will meet with the student within 10 business days of receipt of the written complaint.
+The President will provide with a written answer to the grievance within the next 10 business days of the receipt of the application.